microsoft/markitdown/README.md

 brew install markitdown
 ```

-This provides a convenient method to install and run markitdown directly from the terminal, with no need to install Python or other dependencies.
+This provides a convenient method to install and run markitdown directly from the terminal.

 # Usage
 The API is simple: